 Solid redox state governs the composition of fluids/melts in Mars' mantle, which could have an observable effect on seismic velocities in the interior.

+Probably need a good 1/2 page on what the experiments will be/what the missing conditions are.
+Drop in a load of your papers as references to show your previous expertise in this area.

 In this study, I will conduct multi anvil experiments at high pressure with Mars-like mantle compositions in equilibrium with metal or sulfide melts.
 Experiments will be run under conditions similar to those expected of Mars' deep mantle (14-20 GPa).
 Recovered phases will be analysed for ferric iron content using techniques such as Mossbauer spectroscopy.

-Products from project:
+Products from project: (these need to be a lot clearer/ more specific - eg what will they feed into/how will they help with insight)

 Experiments to inform a solution model for ferric iron-bearing majoritic garnets (see WP3).